pletfix/docs/en/datetime.md

 If you don't set a timezone, the [default setting](#timezone) is taken.

-Supported date and time formats are listed on the PHP's [DateTime documentation](http://php.net/manual/de/datetime.formats.php)	.
+Supported formats for the datetime string are listed on the PHP's [documentation](http://php.net/manual/de/datetime.formats.php).
 For example, you may set `'today'` as date string if you want to set the time to '00:00:00'.

 Furthermore, you can define a specified format as third argument: